Harshsfd/Interactive-Quiz-Game/README.md

-# Interactive Quiz Game
+# Interactive Quiz Game 🎮

 [![Live Demo](https://img.shields.io/badge/Live_Demo-Click_Here-brightgreen)](https://harshsfd.github.io/Task1-Interactive-Quiz-Game/)

-Welcome to the **Interactive Quiz Game**!
-This project is a web-based quiz game focused on web development topics, built using HTML, CSS, and JavaScript.
+Welcome to the **Interactive Quiz Game**! 🚀 This project is a web-based quiz game designed to test your knowledge on various web development topics.
+Built with HTML, CSS, and JavaScript, it's both engaging and educational.

 ## 📚 Table of Contents